kbridson/rails-demos-and-deets-2021-test/demo-bootstrap-alerts.md

 <% end %>
 ```

 The above code has a little problem: the `alert` text is slightly off-center.
-Fix this by adding the following to `application.scss`:
+Fix this problem by adding some SCSS code to `app/assets/stylesheets/application.scss`, like this:

 ```scss
 .alert-dismissible {